headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 tags=feature model,sling,kickstart
 ~~~~~~

-**RR: note** we are a bit all over the place with kickstart, kickstarter, kickstart launcher, etc. We probably have to find some common language about that, maybe
-use 'Kickstart Launcher (kickstarter)' first and then continue using kickstarter
-as that may be the easier name to use throughout the doc.

 ### About this How-To

 <div style="background: #cde0ea; padding: 14px; border-left: 10px solid #f9bb00;">

-#### What we will explore:
+#### What we'll explore:

-* We are starting up Apache Sling with the Kickstarter to explore launching
+* We'll start Sling with the Kickstarter and explore the Feature Model
-  with feature models

 #### What you should know: